 What is Sales Ops?

 In short, the Sales Ops department exists to reduce the friction in the sales process, helping salespeople to be more productive and successful.
+This includes managing tools such as cloud phone systems, CRM, compensation management and sales engagement platforms, and streamlining workflows to allow sales reps to execute more efficiently and effectively.

 What’s the Responsibility of Sales Ops?